kn-lim/xivcrafter/README.md

 - **Will this work with any craft?**
   - As long as you are able to start the craft, the program will work on any craft.
 - **My craft didn't complete!
 What happened?**
   - Usually, latency can prevent the keys from being inputted properly to the client.
 If this happens, cancel the craft and wait till the program completes the "craft".
+Make sure to stop any existing crafting macro before the program starts a new craft.
 It should continue without having to reapply food and potion buffs.

-# TODO

-- Game no longer needs to be in focus